 Although it is unclear whose soul this is, or what kind of soul it is, it is being ignored.
 It is stretched tight, trying to remain solvent, while also being subjected to the pounding of thousands of feet as men and women race to get to work, home, and to work again.
 This is a larger metaphor for the way that what is right and moral is ignored and damaged by the demands of everyday life.
 This makes it seem as though the soul does not belong to just one person, but is perhaps representative of the world as a whole.

-The fifth stanza only contains four lines and transitions from second person to first person.
+The fifth stanza only contains four lines and transitions from the second person to the first person.
 Now, the speaker describes how he is,

 […] moved by fancies that are curled